jessfuchs/cre_turnover/05_downstream_analyses/02_sensitivity_analysis/README.md

 ## Quality control

-The workflow verifies that every scenario contains the expected 337 reference CREs for each target species, accepts only the four defined CRE states, and requires unique CRE identifiers.
+The workflow verifies complete scenario outputs, the expected reference-CRE count, valid CRE states, and unique CRE identifiers.

-Most importantly, the primary sensitivity scenario must reproduce the original classification exactly before downstream sensitivity summaries are generated.
+The designated primary scenario must reproduce the original species-level CRE classification exactly.
+Candidate-level sensitivity additionally verifies that the Tier-1 candidates remain present in the primary scenario and that their re-derived primary candidate priorities agree with the original candidate analysis.

+These regression checks are completed before sensitivity results are interpreted.

 ---